-With the entry into force of the Federal Law for the Protection of Industrial Property, new figures become relevant, as mentioned in Bulletin No. 115.
+With the entry into force of the new Federal Law for the Protection of Industrial Property, new frameworks for legal action become available.
 Such is the case of the Conciliation Procedure.

-In the new law, this figure is formally introduced as an alternative dispute resolution mechanism, expressly indicated for infringement proceedings, being ambiguous or to be tested, if it will also apply to isolated cancellation proceedings or cancellation proceedings filed as counterclaims.
+In the new law, the Conciliation Procedure is formally introduced as an alternative dispute resolution mechanism, expressly indicated for infringement proceedings, being ambiguous or to be tested as to whether it will also apply to isolated cancellation proceedings or cancellation proceedings filed as counterclaims.

 According to the text of the law, the conciliation process will be as follows:

-- It can be requested in writing, by any of the parties and at any time, before a resolution is issued.
-It should be highlighted that this possible conciliation stage will not suspend the prosecution of the contentious proceeding.
+It can be requested in writing, by any of the parties and at any time before a resolution is issued.
+This possible conciliation stage will not suspend the prosecution of the contentious proceeding.

-This new conciliatory stage before IMPI can be very useful to reduce timing in the resolution of controversies, in which the circumstances of the conflict allow it, and should help to reduce IMPI’s backlog within the issuance of resolutions related to contentious procedures, especially if it can be applied to cancellation proceedings or non-use cancellation actions filed as counterclaims, otherwise the figure could be innocuous.
+This new conciliatory stage before IMPI can be useful to reduce timing in the resolution of controversies, in which the circumstances of the conflict allow it, and should help to reduce IMPI’s backlog within the issuance of resolutions related to contentious procedures, especially if it can be applied to cancellation proceedings or non-use cancellation actions filed as counterclaims.
+Otherwise, the entire framework could be innocuous.